 Environmental Enforcement Act

-The Environmental Enforcement Act (EEA), the bulk of which came into force in 2010, strengthened and harmonized enforcement regimes in the following nine acts:
+The Environmental Enforcement Act (EEA) strengthened and harmonized enforcement regimes in the following nine acts:

 - the Antarctic Environmental Protection Act (AEPA);